scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

 This article showed that classical tools from mathematical physics, such as conformal mappings and Taylor-expansions, are still relevant and indispensable in times of digitization and wide use of numerics.

-As an example, ``SymPy`` was used as a tool for symbolic mathematics in order to demonstrate that a popular approximation of the eccentric annular Couette flow force in modern system simulation tools is actually the leading-order term of a Taylor-expansion of the corresponding concentric annular force.
+As an example, ``SymPy`` was used as a tool for symbolic mathematics in order to demonstrate that a popular approximation of the eccentric annular Couette flow force in modern system simulation tools is actually the leading-order term in a Taylor-expansion of the corresponding concentric annular force.

 This force is calculated as special case of the more general eccentric annular Couette flow by postprocessing the resulting velocity distribution.
 Here, the velocity profile is analytically obtained by solving the equivalent Stokes problem with the help of conformal mappings, i.e. holomorphic functions in the complex plane.